-Badimalika Temple is one of Nepal's main temples, situated in the Triveni Municipality of Bajura district of Sudurpashchim Pradesh.
+Badimalika Temple is one of Nepal's main temples, situated in the Triveni Municipality of the Bajura district of Sudurpashchim Pradesh.
 The temple shrine is dedicated to the devotion of the Hindu Goddess, Bhagwati.

 How to reach Badimalika Temple?